cmarcum/reginfo-tools/README.md

 ## Tool 3: EO 12866 Regulatory Review Search (`eo-reg-search.py`)

 ### Description
 The regulation-side counterpart to `pra-icr-search.py`.
 It maps directly to the "Search of Regulatory Review" form at [https://www.reginfo.gov/public/do/eoAdvancedSearchMain](https://www.reginfo.gov/public/do/eoAdvancedSearchMain) - the search behind OMB/OIRA's review of agency rules under Executive Order 12866 (proposed rules, final rules, and everything in between that crosses OIRA's desk before publication).

 This search form is the same vintage as PRASearch and shares its 1000-result hard cap, so the script carries over the same reactive monthly chunker.
 Unlike PRASearch, though, the EO Review results page offers a genuine "View All" link, so under the 1000-row cap there's no pagination loop to fight through - the whole result set comes back in one response.

 Reginfo.gov silently rejects a query that omits `eoStatusCode` (Pending Review vs. Concluded) by just redisplaying the blank search form, so the script requires it up front rather than letting that fail invisibly.
 See [eo-review-codebook.md](eo-review-codebook.md) for the full field and agency/sub-agency code reference.
+Note that this codebook differs slightly from [codebook.md](codebook.md)

 ### Output
 A single CSV file with the tabular metadata for the matched rules.
 Fields include: